Randolph Police Searching For Missing 86-Year-Old Woman With Memory Loss

 RANDOLPH (CBS) — Randolph Police are searching for a woman who has been missing since Saturday.
-Decelle Davis, 86, wandered away from her home in Randolph and has not been seen since.
+Marie Laure Depestre, 86, wandered away from her home in Randolph and has not been seen since.

 Officials say she has memory loss.